Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

 \subsection{Organization}

-In \cref{sec:prelim}, we provide a background on algebraic complexity theory, cyclic division algebras, and noncommutative formal power series.
-The result of \cref{sec:hit-gen-abps} is the construction of a hitting set for generalized ABPs defined over cyclic division algebras.
-In \cref{sec:nsing-witness}, we construct a hitting set for $\nsing$ problem given a witness.
-The main result is proved in \cref{sec:main-result} in two parts: \cref{sec:constant} gives the proof for rational formulas of constant inversion height and \cref{sec:general} gives the proof of our main result : a hitting set for arbitrary rational formulas (\cref{thm:main-theorem}). \cref{sec:quasinc} contains the proof of \cref{thm:main-theorem1}.
+In \cref{sec:prelim}, we provide a background on algebraic complexity theory, cyclic division algebras, and noncommutative formal power series. hitting set for noncommutative ABPs over cyclic division algebras whose index is any prime power.
+In \cref{sec:hit-gen-abps} we give, in a self-contained presentation, the construction of a hitting set for generalized ABPs defined over cyclic division algebras.
+In \cref{sec:nsing-witness}, we obtain for the $\nsing$ problem a hitting set conditioned on a witness point.
+The main result and analysis are in \cref{sec:main-result}.
+In \cref{sec:final-hs} we present the proof of our main result : a hitting set for arbitrary rational formulas (\cref{thm:main-theorem}). \cref{sec:quasinc} contains the proof of \cref{thm:main-theorem1}.
 Finally, we raise a few questions for further research in \cref{sec:conclusion}.